SharePoint/sp-dev-docs/docs/general-development/excel-services-ecmascript-overview.md

 - For more information about the JavaScript object model in Excel Services, see the  [Ewa](http://msdn.microsoft.com/library/6fe73191-3213-b986-1ad6-2c3b918a2241%28Office.15%29.aspx) namespace reference documentation.

-- For an example of how to interact with the JavaScript object model in Excel Services by using the Content Editor Web Part, see  [Walkthrough: Developing Using the Content Editor Web Part](walkthrough-developing-using-the-content-editor-web-part.md).
+- For an example of how to interact with the JavaScript object model in Excel Services by using the Content Editor web part, see  [Walkthrough: Developing Using the Content Editor web part](walkthrough-developing-using-the-content-editor-web-part.md).